MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

     *Figure 6.
 "Time evolution" tab where to provide parameters related to the time evolution of the topography.*

 | The default value for each parameter is also automatically provided.
-| The following tabs named “Thermal parameters” and “Data parameters” have similar widgets as presented so far.
-For text boxes simply click to edit the new value of the parameter.

 Thermal tab